renvins/serverpulse/README.md

 3. Commit your changes with clear, descriptive messages
 4. Open a Pull Request against `main`

-Please maintain the same design of authors' code.
+Please follow the existing code style and conventions.